OpenSteamClient/OpenSteamClient/README.md

 - VAC supported on Linux (you can play, but you _might_ get banned.
 We're not responsible if you do.)
 - Supports Windows and Linux, and even theoretically MacOS (PRs for support welcome)

-# Developing
-See DEVELOPING.md in the root of this repo.
-This will eventually replace the old opensteamclient.

 # Contributing
 Nothing for now.
 Clone by running `git clone -b c#-remake --single-branch https://github.com/OpenSteamClient/opensteamclient.git --recursive`